ros2-forest/forest/docs/tutorials/README.md

 ```

 Thus the address offset value is 16.
 Note that only AXI-Lite variables have address offset values.
 AXI-Stream variables are not memory mapped.
 For them, this field can be left blank.
+For array variables the value of this field should be the base address of the array, i.e., the address
+of the first element in the array.
+Similarly, for 64-bit types (e.g. `double`), the base address of the lower 32-bits should be provided.

 ## Running the Forest tool